Luca3700/Luca3700/README.md

 - 👋 Hi, I’m Luca Torzi
 - 👀 I’m interested in Computer Science and Engineering
+- 🌱 I have a Bachelor's Degree in Computer Engineering
-- 🌱 I’m currently studying Artificial Intelligence
+- 🌳 I just got a Master's Degree in Artificial Intelligence

 <!---
 Luca3700/Luca3700 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.